|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Chronology||Locations||Aircraft||Ships||Submit Info||How You Can Help||Donate|

-During the middle of 1943, this B-17 was assigned to the 5th Bomb Group, 394th Bomb Squadron.
+In the middle of 1943, assigned to the 5th Bomb Group (5th BG) "Bomber Barons", 394th Bomb Squadron (394th BS).

 Fellow B-17 pilot Leon Rockwell wrote in his diary on August 2, 1943: